ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When issuing the first access token of a token series, AS MUST include the following data in the response to C.

 * The "edhoc\_info" parameter conveying an EDHOC\_Information object (see {{edhoc-parameters-object}}).
-The EDHOC\_Information object MUST include the "session\_id" field specifying the identifier of the token series which the issued access token belongs to, and MAY include additional fields (see {{edhoc-parameters-object}}) to convey information about RS.
+The EDHOC\_Information object MUST include the "session\_id" field specifying the identifier of the token series which the issued access token belongs to.

+  The EDHOC\_Information object MAY include additional fields (see {{edhoc-parameters-object}}) to convey information about RS.
 This information is based on knowledge that AS has about RS, e.g., from a previous onboarding process, with particular reference to what RS supports as EDHOC peer.

+  In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), the information specified in the EDHOC\_Information object refers to the group-audience as a whole.
+Therefore, it is appropriate for AS to define group-audiences comprising RSs that are all aligned in terms of supported EDHOC features and configurations.

 * A unique identification of the authentication credential of RS, AUTH\_CRED\_RS.
 This is specified in the "rs\_cnf" parameter defined in {{RFC9201}}.
 AUTH\_CRED\_RS can be transported by value or referred to by means of an appropriate identifier.